Skip to content

 Adult Singers

 We don’t want to leave adults out!
-I know after years of running karaoke shows around town that there are many wonderful local singers that have beautiful voices.
+I know after years of running karaoke shows around town that many wonderful local singers have beautiful voices.
 I would love to help out with any areas that you feel you may be struggling with.
 It may be that you find certain songs tire your voice or that you have trouble hitting notes that you used to be able to sing.
 Maybe you are concerned with running out of air on long runs.
 All of these are things that could be addressed and many times can be handled in just a few sessions.

 Prices & Fees

-Standard 1/2 hour private vocal lessons are $18.
-For students that wish to have more one-on-one time, 1 hour lessons are also available for $36/hour.
+Lessons are billed at a rate of $80/month for standard weekly 1/2 hour private vocal lessons.
+For students who wish to have more one-on-one time, 1 hour lessons are also available for $160/month.
+We require a minimum commitment of one month.
+See the Payments and Cancellation page for more information.

 PAYMENT